 When Will You Receive Your Loan Funding?

-The rest of the term, loans will be disbursed the first or second following Friday after you receive an Award Letter notification.
+The rest of the term, remaining funds will be available the first or second friday after you receive an Award Letter notification.

 (Single Term Loans)***

-*NOTE that if you are a first time borrower and a first time freshman, you will have a 30 day delay in the first disbursement of your loan(s).
+*NOTE that if you are a first time borrower and a first time freshman, you will have a 30 day delay on your loan(s).

 **Or first or second Friday after Award Letter notification

-***Single term loans are required to have 2 disbursements.
-The 2nd disbursement must be held until the midpoint of a term or later.
+***Single term loans are required to be distributed over 2 dates.
+The 2nd half must be held until the midpoint of a term or later.
 The dates above reflect the midpoint of each term.
-You will be notified on your Award Letter of your actual 2nd disbursement date.
+You will be notified on your Award Letter of your actual 2nd date.

 Borrower Rights and Responsibilities Highlights: